hashicorp/consul-template/README.md

 #### API Functions

 ##### `datacenters`
-Query Consul for all datacenters in the catalog.
-Datacenters are queried using the following syntax:
+Query Consul for all data centers in the catalog.
+Data centers are queried using the following syntax:

 ```liquid
 {{datacenters}}